Oil field development

 Umm Lulu field is located in the Arabian Gulf, 30km north-west of Abu Dhabi, UAE.

-The offshore oil field is being developed by Abu Dhabi Marine Operating Company (Adma-Opco), a joint venture of Abu Dhabi National Oil Company (Adnoc, 60%), BP (14.67%), Total (13.33%) and Japan Oil Development Company (Jodco, 12%).
+The offshore oil field is being developed by Abu Dhabi Marine Operating Company (Adma-Opco), a joint venture (JV) of Abu Dhabi National Oil Company (Adnoc, 60%), BP (14.67%), Total (13.33%) and Japan Oil Development Company (Jodco, 12%).

 Production from the field began in October 2014 using existing facilities of the nearby Umm Al-Dalkh Oil Field.
-The field is expected to produce up to 105,000 barrels of crude oil a day when fully developed.
+The development of the second phase of the project started in September 2018.

 The front-end engineering and design (FEED) for the project was completed in 2011 while the engineering, procurement and construction (EPC) contract for both phases was awarded by August 2013.
-The Umm Lulu field is being developed as part of Adnoc’s strategic initiative to reach 1.75 million barrels of offshore crude oil production a day by 2017.
-It is part of the plan to increase Abu Dhabi’s total crude oil production to 3.5 million barrels a day.
+The Umm Lulu field development is part of the plan to increase Abu Dhabi’s total crude oil production to 3.5 million barrels a day.
 The production target follows the agreed respective quota by the oil-producing member countries of OPEC.

 The new gas treatment platform is primarily responsible for the compression, dehydration and sweetening of gas.
 The six platforms, associated jackets, flares and bridges will reach over 66,000t in weight.
-The platforms will be installed using the float-over method, which entails a major portion of hook-up and pre-commissioning work to be completed onshore before load-out into the sea.
+The platforms are being installed using the float-over method, which entails a major portion of hook-up and pre-commissioning work completed onshore before load-out into the sea.
 The work also includes 90km of infield subsea pipelines, 125km of main oil lines and 100km of fibre-optic cables.